nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 This section outlines common used terms that are used within the machine learning field.
 If you are short on time and want to know what the machine learning buzz is all about: This is the section you should read!

-Before introducing terms and definitions: Be aware that no unified de-facto definition of machine learning exist.
+Before introducing terms and definitions: Be aware that no unified de-facto definition of machine learning exists.
 So be aware that when people are writing and talking about ‘machine learning’ they can be talking about totally different things and subjects.
 The machine learning (ML) label is often misused and intertwined with artificial intelligence (AI).

 Investments in machine learning by large commercial companies are still growing.
-But a lot of documentation that is freely available on machine learning, especially some documents created by commercial vendors, is sometimes biased.
+But a lot of documentation that is freely available on machine learning, especially some documents created by commercial vendors, are sometimes biased.
 In the reference section of this book you find a collection of open access resources to do a more in depth study on various machine learning subjects.
 Be aware that also open access publications are not free from commercial interest.
 So also open access publications on machine learning are not always objective and free from bias.

 .. tip::